-A copy of the Testing Code of Ethics is in Appendix O of this handbook and is also printed in the appendix of all North Carolina test administration guides.
-Before each test administration, test administrators and proctors (if utilized) must read and review thoroughly the Testing Code of Ethics and its sanctions, paying careful attention to section (q)-the unethical testing practices cited in the Code-and section (r)-the sanctions for violations of the Code.
+A copy of the Testing Code of Ethics is in Appendix Q of this handbook and is also printed in the appendix of all North Carolina test administration guides.
+Before each test administration, test administrators and proctors (if utilized) must read and review thoroughly the Testing Code of Ethics and its sanctions, paying careful attention to section (q)- unethical testing practices-and section (r)- sanctions for violations of the Code.
 This document has the effect of law in North Carolina.
 Following the Testing Code of Ethics helps ensure testing is conducted in a fair and ethical manner in every classroom across the state.
 The Testing Code of Ethics is part of Title 16 of the Administrative Code and must not be removed from this document.
-A copy may be requested from the PSU test coordinator for reference.
+A copy may be requested from the PSU or school test coordinator for reference.

-Testing Security Protocol and Procedures for School PersonnelInformation regarding test security may be found in the publication Testing Security Protocol and Procedures for School Personnel.
+Testing Security Protocol and Procedures for School Personnel

+The Testing Security Protocol and Procedures for School Personnel publication may be found on the NCDPI website.
 This publication is provided to principals, teachers, and other school personnel as a reference for implementing secure, uniform test administrations in North Carolina schools.